Struggling to find your motivation to sell?

 The most important thing you can do on a daily basis is ensure that you’re following through with your activity goals.
 You know exactly how many calls you have to make, and you do not leave the office until you’ve made those calls.

 The better you are at holding yourself accountable to the activities, the more likely you are to hit your sales numbers.
+Doesn’t it just make sense that your natural sales motivation will increase, too?

 If you follow through with those activities, you will hit your sales goals.